Should You Be Concerned about Going Over 1 TB of Data?

 Is 1 TB of data enough?

 Most users will be fine with 1 TB of monthly data.
 But if you have kids, family members, or roommates who use your internet for Netflix streaming sessions, keep an eye on your monthly usage.
-If you’re regularly breaking that terabyte marker, it might be time to find an ISP with unlimited data plans.
+If you’re regularly breaking that terabyte marker, it might be time to find an ISP with flexible data cap policies.

 A terabyte of storage covers a lot of content, but between running video calls, doing cloud hard-drive backups, or watching new streaming video services that pop up every week, it doesn’t go as far as it used to.